wpmudev/custom-sidebars/readme.txt

 * Small improvements in code.

 = 2.1.0.4 =
-* Fix missing text-domain in translation
+* Fix missing text-domain in translation.

 = 2.1.0.3 =
-* Fix incompatibility with PopUp plugin
+* Fix incompatibility with PopUp plugin.

 = 2.1.0.2 =
-* Close possible security hole (XSS vulnerability)
+* Close possible security hole (XSS vulnerability).

 = 2.1.0.1 =
-* Fix incompatibility with PopUp plugin
+* Fix incompatibility with PopUp plugin.

 = 2.1.0.0 =
 * Fixed: Sidebars could not be created on certain webserver setups.